dangawr/thumbnail-generator-api/README.md

 ## General information:

-This is one of my recruitment task for a company.
+This is the solution to one of my recruitment task.

 <br>
-Requirements of that task:
+Requirements of that task was:
 <br>

+Django REST Framework API that allows any user to upload an image in PNG or JPG format:

-- users should be able to upload images via HTTP request
+- users can upload images via HTTP request
-- users should be able to list their images
+- users can list their images
 - there are three bultin account tiers: Basic, Premium and Enterprise:
-*users that have "Basic" plan after uploading an image get:
+* users that have "Basic" plan after uploading an image get:
 - a link to a thumbnail that's 200px in height
 * users that have "Premium" plan get:
 - a link to a thumbnail that's 200px in height